MaximeSabbah/agimus-demos/agimus_demo_04_aruco_corners/README.md

 > [!CAUTION]
 > This demo is **CPU intensive** and strongly relies on short MPC computation times.
 Make sure you **run this demo on a capable computer**.
 On the real robot, always keep the emergency stop within reach and ensure the workspace is clear before advancing to the next corner.

-This demo uses the [agimus_controller](https://github.com/agimus-project/agimus_controller) (MPC with Crocoddyl) to drive the Franka Panda's `fer_hand_tcp` frame to hover **2 cm above each of the 4 corners** of a fixed ArUco marker (DICT_4X4_50, 17.6 cm) in sequence.
-The user advances from corner to corner manually via a ROS 2 service call, giving full control of pacing.
+This demo uses the [agimus_controller](https://github.com/agimus-project/agimus_controller) (MPC with Crocoddyl) to drive the Franka Panda's `fer_hand_tcp` frame to hover **above each of the 4 corners** of a fixed ArUco marker (DICT_4X4_50, 17.6 cm) in sequence.
+The user triggers every motion step manually via a ROS 2 service call — including the very first move to corner 0 — giving full control of pacing.

 **In simulation** the marker pose is fixed via a static TF (`fer_link0 → aruco_marker`) set through launch arguments.

-**On the real robot** the marker is detected live by a wrist-mounted RealSense D435 camera using the `ros2_aruco` package.
+**On the real robot** the marker is detected live by a wrist-mounted RealSense D435 camera using the `ros2_aruco` and  `ros2_aruco_interfaces` packages.
 The `aruco_corner_publisher` node subscribes to the detections and broadcasts the `camera_color_optical_frame → aruco_marker` TF dynamically, latching the last known pose when the marker temporarily goes out of view.

 **Corner ordering** follows the OpenCV ArUco convention in the marker frame (X right, Y up, Z pointing out toward the robot):